30495 - INNOVATION AND BIG DATA FOR THE PUBLIC SECTOR

 2. Case study and role playing

-The purpose of the case study is to place students in the role of decision-makers, asking them to distinguish pertinent from peripheral facts, to identify central alternatives among several issues competing for attention, and to formulate strategies and policy recommendations.
+The purpose of the case study is to place students in the role of public officals and decision-makers, asking them to distinguish pertinent from peripheral facts, to identify central alternatives among several issues competing for attention, and to formulate strategies and policy recommendations.

 3. Group work and student presentations

 Students will apply the concepts introduced during the course through group works.
 In particular, they will develop an innovation project for the public sector using (big) data.
 Details will be discussed in class.

 The final grade is determined by weighting grades for the following components:

 Dates and times are posted in the University exam timetable.